-Year ended January 31, (in thousands, except percentages) 2014 2013 \$ Change % Change Adjusted EBITDA \$ 15,769 \$ 10,504 \$ 5,265 50%
+(in thousands, except Thre e Months Ended April 30 , ears Ended January 31 , percentages) 2014 2013 \$ Change % Change 2014 2013 \$ Change % Change Adjusted EBITDA \$6,804 \$3,838 \$ 2,966 77% \$15,769 \$10,504 \$ 5,265 50%

 We define Adjusted EBITDA, which is a non-GAAP financial metric, as adjusted earnings before interest, taxes, depreciation and amortization and certain other non-cash statement of operations items.
 We believe that Adjusted EBITDA provides useful information to investors and analysts in understanding and evaluating our operating results in the same manner as our management and our board of directors because it reflects operating profitability before consideration of non-operating expenses and non-cash expenses, and serves as a basis for comparison against other companies in our industry.